Delicious desserts from the decade you were born

 1970s: frozen yogurt

 Can’t imagine life without soft, refreshing, low-calorie frozen yogurt?
-You only have to go back to the 1970s, which is when it was first created at Hood Dairy, in Lynnfield, Massachusetts.
-At first people thought it was too tart and similar to normal yogurt, so it took a few years and adjustments of the recipe to catch on.
+You only need to travel back to the 1970s, when it was first created at Hood Dairy in Lynnfield, Massachusetts.
+Initially, many found it too tart and too similar to regular yogurt, and it took a few years of tweaking the recipe to strike the perfect balance of sweetness and creaminess.
+Once perfected, frozen yogurt quickly became a hit, offering a lighter, fun alternative to traditional ice cream.

 1970s: carrot cake